 - Slope Ledges: Many birds build nests on convenient ledges, including under house eaves, on porches, or on any somewhat level site, such as a porch lamp or clothesline post.
 Because these ledges are often part of a structure, it can be difficult to remove them, but sloping the ledge can make it impossible for birds to successfully nest.
 Add a block, board, or other material to create a slope steeper than 45 degrees and birds will not be able to construct a nest.

 - Spring Barriers: In areas where birds are nesting on ledges and it may be impossible to effectively create a slope, line the area with a loose spring instead.
-The coils of the spring are not suitable for nesting, and a simple spring is easy to attach with hardware staples or clips.
+The open coils of the spring are not suitable for nesting, and a simple spring is easy to attach with hardware staples or clips.
 For the best results, choose a spring with at least an inch between each coil so the spring's surface is suitably unstable.

 - Light Flashes: Birds like quiet, undisturbed places for nesting, and random flashes of light can make the birds more nervous and less likely to build their nest in that location.
 Add several small mirrors to unwelcome nesting sites and birds may not only move on because of the light, but their own reflections could fool the birds that the site is already claimed.
 Mylar strips, reflective wind chimes, and pieces of aluminum foil dangling in a small mobile are other options.

 - Pruning: When birds are nesting in trees and bushes, pruning those plants can encourage the birds to move along because the space becomes more open and offers less shelter and concealment.
 Pruning away good nesting spots, such as sturdy crooks between limbs, can also help discourage unwanted nesting.